 US Pentagon warning: why is sympathy for Russia growing?

-Perhaps US military families are smart enough and empathetic enough to know that the "first" Cold War is long over, and that has meaning.
-A possible "second" Cold War can only bring bad things to one direct confrontation with Russia.
-Not to mention US involvement in Ukraine, a kind of "proxy war" that has nothing to do with US national defense.
+Perhaps US military families are intelligent and empathetic enough to know that the “first” Cold War is long over, and that has meaning.
+A possible “second” Cold War can only bring bad things to one direct confrontation with Russia.
+Not to mention the US involvement in Ukraine, a sort of “proxy war” that has nothing to do with American national defense.

-Public opinion in the US dictates a change
+Public opinion in the USA dictates a change

-The causes of the new poll results can be expected to carry political weight even in the endless investigations into the alleged "Trump-Russia" narrative.
-Even if it is probably the republican root to which this change of view is ascribed.
+The causes of the new poll results can be expected to carry political weight even in the endless investigations into the alleged “Trump-Russia” narrative.
+Although it is probably the republican roots to which this change of view can be ascribed.

 The Cold War of the media

-"There is an effort by Russia to flood the media with misinformation to sow doubts and confusion".
-The Department of Defense spokesman said lieutenant colonel Carla Gleson, voicing the Pentagon alarm.
+“There is an effort by Russia to flood the media with disinformation to sow doubt and confusion”.
+The Department of Defense spokesman said lieutenant colonel Carla Gleson, voicing the Pentagon's alarm.

-Would some Kremlin and Trump-sponsored Facebook posts have expressed a desire for better relations with Putin, and suddenly the military would be "pro-Putin" too?
+Some Facebook posts sponsored by the Kremlin and Trump would express a desire for better relations with Putin, and suddenly the military would be “pro-Putin” too?
 Not very credible.

 Perhaps the "doubt and confusion" derive from endless wars costing billions of dollars to change regimes and occupy territories everywhere?
-Perhaps it depends on human costs, the price of American deaths and maimed?
+Perhaps they depend on the human costs, on the price of dead and maimed Americans?
 It seems to me that this problem does not come so much from Russia, but is endogenous to the USA.